Climate change and fire in the Southwest

 Connecting resilience science with decision-making: Guidelines for the effective development and application of scientific information – July 8, 2015

 This webinar describes the results of a study that sought to identify barriers and opportunities to the use of scientific information about resilience for decision-making and on-the-ground management.
 Data for this study was collected from interviews that were conducted with scientists, managers, and other stakeholders following “Fostering resilience in Southwestern ecosystems: A problem solving workshop”, which was held in Tucson, Arizona, in February 2014.
 Results are organized according to four major themes: application of scientific information, development of scientific information, communication of scientific information, and scientific information needs.
 Recommendations for effectively connecting resilience science with decision-making are also provided.
-Click here to register for this webinar now!
+Click here to view a recording of this webinar!

 Please join us for a webinar to review last year’s fires and look ahead toward conditions for this year.
 Dr. Zander Evans will present an overview of the 12 largest fires in the Southwest during 2014.
 He will share summaries of forest types and burn severities for each of the 12 fires.
 In addition, Chuck Maxwell, meteorologist with Predictive Services, will discuss the outlook this year for the Southwest.
 If you are not familiar with Predictive Services modelling methods, please click here to review the video on their methodology.